r3nanp/twitch-app-clone/README.md

 # twitch-app-clone
-A clone of Twitch Tv made in React Native.
+A clone of Twitch TV made in React Native.